 Morse Code with dual–lever paddles.

-During a training session I listen to the code, try to recognize the word, and then Ditto CW Player[7] will speak the word.
+During a training session I listen (twice) to the code, try to recognize the word, then Ditto CW Player[8] will speak the word and, finally, play the code once again.

 Here is a short recording of the output of Ditto CW Player[8].
 Practice file is "A02-200-WORDS-NGSL.TXT" at a speed of 35 wpm: